JasonNight22/Jason-s-Portfolio/README.md

 # Jason-s-Portfolio

-Curently all games are still in progress and I'm activlly adding new things or learning how to make things better.
+Currently all games are still in progress and I'm actively adding new things or learning how to make things better.
 Assets not my own